PSAL-POSTECH/ONNXim/README.md

 ONNXim uses a hierarchical tiling method that can handle large tensors.
 If the mapping method is not specified, the tiling method from [Gemmini](https://github.com/ucb-bar/gemmini) [DAC'21] is used by default.

-### Manual Mapping file (Optional)
+### Manual Mapping File (Optional)
-You can specify the mapping by putting `*.mapping` file in the same folder as a `*.onnx` file.
+You can specify the mapping by placing a `*.mapping` file in the same folder as the `*.onnx` file.

-The mapping file is composed of 3 parts.
+The mapping file is composed of three parts:

-1. Total Loop: `[T] N1 C3 M64 P112 Q112 S7 R7`
+1. Total Loop (e.g., `[T] N1 C3 M64 P112 Q112 S7 R7`)
-2. Outer Loop: `[O] N1 C1 M4 P5 Q6 S1 R1`
+2. Outer Loop (e.g., `[O] N1 C1 M4 P5 Q6 S1 R1`)
-3. Inner Loop: `[I] N1 C3 M16 P23 Q22 S7 R7`
+3. Inner Loop (e.g., `[I] N1 C3 M16 P23 Q22 S7 R7`)

-`N`: Batch Size, `C`: Input Channel, `M`: Output Channel, `P`: Output Rows, `Q`: Output Cols, `S`: Kernel Row, `R`: Kernel Cols
+where `N` stands for Batch Size, `C` for Input Channel, `M` for Output Channel, `P` for Output Rows, `Q` for Output Columns, `S` for Kernel Rows, `R` for Kernel Columns.

-The `Total Loop` stores the loop information for the corresponding layer.
-In the above, `Total Loop` represent the Convolution operation of and input of NCHW (1,3,112,112) with a kernel of output channels 64 and a size of 7x7.
+The `Total Loop` provides the overall loop information for the given layer.
+In the example above, `Total Loop` corresponds to a convolution operation with an the input dimension of (N:1, C:3, H:112, W:112) and a kernel dimension of (S:7, R:8, M:64).

-The `Outer Loop` stores information on how many times the `Total Loop` needs to be iterated at the inner loop level.
-In the example above, the P of the `Total Loop` is 112, and the P of the `Inner Loop` is 23.
-Therefore, the `Outer Loop` should be set to 5 (e.g., ceiling(112/23)).
+The `Outer Loop` specifies how many times the `Inner Loop` needs to be iterated at the inner loop level.
+In this example, the `Total Loop` has `P`=112 and the `Inner Loop` has `P`=23.
+Therefore, the `Outer Loop` should have `P`=ceiling(112/23)=5.

-The `Inner Loop` represents the tile size that is loaded to the scratchpad memory.
-In the example above, input tiles of NCHW (1,3,23,22) and output tiles with 16 channels and a 7x7 kernel are configured to be used.
-This example assumed that each element of the tensor is 4 Bytes.
-Therefore, the size of the input tensor tile is 6,072 Bytes (=3x23x22), and the size of the weight tile is 12,544 Bytes (=4x16x7x7).
-The input and weight tiles are stored in the scratchpad memory, using 18616 Bytes.
-The size of the output tile is 17,408 Bytes (=16x17x16), and it is allocated in the accumulator.
+The `Inner Loop` determines the sizes of the input and weight tiles loaded to the scratchpad memory and the size of the output tile mapped to the accumulator.

+In this example, assuming a 4-byte (i.e., FP32) data format, the size of the output tile will be 4x16x23x22=32384 bytes.
+The weight tile size will be 4x16x3x7x7=9408 bytes and the size of the (padded) input tile will be 4x1x3x29x28=9744 bytes.

-**Note**: The size of the scratchpad memory and accumulator required by `Inner Loop` should not exceed half of the configured size for double-buffering.
+**Note**: The size of the input and weight tiles should not exceed half the size of the scratchpad memory for double buffering.
+Similarly, the size of the output tile should not exceed half the size of the accumulator.

-This mapping is an example of the ResNet-18.
+Below is an example mapping for ResNet-18.

 ```
 [T] N1 C3 M64 P112 Q112 S7 R7 - [O] N1 C1 M4 P5 Q6 S1 R1 - [I] N1 C3 M16 P23 Q22 S7 R7